I would take a gooey fudgy rich brownie over a piece of cake ANY day.

 How to Make Fudgy and Gooey Brownies

-For fudgy brownies, it’s important that the batter is very moist and rich.
+- Very moist and rich batter.
 That’s why we use a relatively small amount of flour and cocoa powder.
-Enough flour to provide structure and chew, but not too much that the brownies are dense or cakey.
+Just enough flour to provide structure and chew, but not too much that the brownies are dense or cakey.
 Enough cocoa to provide that rich chocolate flavor, but not so much that the brownies are dry.

-You’ll notice there’s no baking soda or powder in this recipe.
-That’s because they would create cakey brownies.
-The whisking action in the recipe directions produces air bubbles which helps to gently leaven the brownies so they’re not too dense but perfectly fudgy.
-Of course the chocolate chunks and raspberries also help amp up the gooey factor here!
+- No leavener.
+You’ll notice there’s no baking soda or powder in this Raspberry Brownie recipe.
+That’s because that would create a cakey brownie.
+The whisking action in the recipe directions produces air bubbles, which helps to gently leaven the brownies so they’re not too dense but perfectly fudgy.
+Of course, the chocolate chunks and raspberries also help amp up the gooey factor here!

-In this recipe we add raspberries to the batter.
-They become ooey and gooey as they bake!
-You can use fresh or frozen raspberries, just don’t thaw first if using frozen.
+- Fresh or frozen raspberries are added to the batter.
+They become ooey-gooey as they bake!
+Don’t thaw first if using frozen.

-You can find freeze dried raspberries on Amazon or at Trader Joe’s or Target, near the other dried fruit.
+You can find freeze-dried raspberries on Amazon or at Trader Joe’s or Target, near the other dried fruit.
 Pulverize with a blender, food processor, or simply in a plastic bag with a mallet, rolling pin, or heavy pan.
-Use a very fine mesh strainer to sprinkle over the brownies.
+Use a very fine mesh strainer (or this OXO Baker’s Dusting Wand) to sprinkle over the brownies.
 If you want to remove the dried raspberry seeds, filter the powder through the strainer a few times.

 Do NOT overbake brownies.
-There should absolutely be moist crumbs attached to a tester by the end of the baking time.
-Err on the side of underbaking here as the brownies will continue to cook from the residual heat after you pull them out of the oven.
+There should still be moist crumbs attached to your cake tester or toothpick by the end of the baking time.
+Err on the side of underbaking, as the brownies will continue to cook from the residual heat after you pull them out of the oven.

 Can I Double the Recipe?

-If you’re still curious about how baking ingredients and techniques work, and how I create my recipes using the science of baking, then I have a little invitation for you.
+If you’re still curious about how baking ingredients and techniques work, and how I create my recipes using the science of baking, then I have an invitation for you.
 Come join me in my online baking class The Magic of Baking.
-Everything in the class is already there, waiting for you to go through at your own time at your convenience.
-I go in depth on how baking works so you can have complete confidence every time you enter the kitchen.
+Everything in the class is already there, waiting for you to go through at your own pace and at your convenience.
+I go in-depth on how baking works, so you can have complete confidence every time you enter the kitchen.
 Learn more about The Magic of Baking here.